 So why aren’t doctors writing everyone over a certain age a prescription for metformin and rapamycin?
 Well, side effects – along with questions about long-term safety and effectiveness.
 There are currently anti-aging trials underway to see whether the benefits are worthwhile for the population as a whole.
 (And hopefully, there will be trials to determine which people genetically are more likely to benefit from rapamycin.)

-Rapamycin is linked to a possibility of increased blood glucose levels (which metformin counteracts).[ref]
+Rapamycin has links to the possibility of increasing blood glucose levels (which metformin counteracts).[ref]
 The timing and duration of dosing with rapamycin make a difference when it comes to glucose intolerance, and more long-term human trials are needed before giving out rapamycin to everyone as an anti-aging drug.[ref]

 Metformin is linked with gastrointestinal side effects in people with certain genetic variants: my whole article on metformin and genetics.